Sage-Bionetworks/schematic/CONTRIBUTION.md

 ## Getting started

+### General Contribution Instructions

 1. Fork the repository.
 2. Clone the forked repository.
 3. Push all your changes to the dev branch of the forked repository.
 4. Create pull requests to the origin repository.

+### Setup Project for Development and Testing

+1. Follow the package setup instructions on the main README till the "Clone Project Repository" step.
+2. If you are a `schematic` package contributor you don't need to create a `venv` virtual environment, `poetry` will create a virtual environment by default, which you can use.
+3. Running the following command reads the `pyproject.toml` file from the current project, resolves the dependencies and installs them: `poetry install`
+4. Obtain credentials file(s) by following same instructions as in the main README.
+5. Fill in configuration file(s) in the same way as specified in the main README.
+6. To run any of the CLI utilities shown in the main README, prefix the commands with `poetry run`.

 ## Pull Request Process